akornelia/salt-fall19-stars/README.md

 Before you run Selenium the first time, you must run the install script like so `npm run selenium-setup`.

-After that you start the Selenium server `npm run selenium-start`.
+After that you start the Selenium server `npm run selenium`.

 Next step is to start your web server from another terminal.
 Open a new terminal, navigate to this projects root directory and run `npm run start`.

 Now you are finally ready to run the test suite!
 Open yet another terminal, navigate to this projects root directory and run `npm run e2e-test`.

+## Exercise
+Head over to the branch [day-1](https://github.com/saltsthlm/salt-stars/tree/day-1) for further instructions.